Researchers sail the PLL toward the northwest finger of Laguna Negra. Credit: Chris Haberle

 The study was supported ...

-Abstract submissions for the 2015 Astrobiology Science Conference (AbSciCon) are now open.
+Abstract submissions for the 2015 Astrobiology Science Conference (AbSciCon) have now closed.
 For details, visit the AbSciCon 2015 website at: http://www.hou.usra.edu/meetings/abscicon2015/

 AbSciCon 2015 is the next in a series of conferences organized by researchers within the interdisciplinary field of astrobiology.
 Scientists from around the world will gather in Chicago, Illinois, from June 15-19, 2015, to report new research findings and plan for astrobiology’s future.
 The theme of AbSciCon 2015 is “Habitability, Habitable Worlds, and Life.”